mkhojastegan/HaCK-2023-Competition/README.md

 All physical and structural tests were passed, and the website is fully functional, including information on live data, our process, and team structure.

+For my part, I built and tested the Arduino project file and modified the website slightly to accomodate live data transfer via Wi-Fi.
+The Arduino file was tested against dozens of unit and integration tests along the main system, including tests with real world applications using each sensor.

 # Building
 ### Arduino
 The Arduino project is compatible with Arduino IDE 2.2.1 and newer.
 Ensure you have the following compatible sensors and items: